Mission & Values

 What sacraments do Lutherans accept?

-Lutherans accept two sacraments as God-given means for penetrating the lives of people with his grace.
+Lutherans accept two sacraments.
 Although they are not the only means of God’s self-revelation, Baptism and Holy Communion are visible acts of God’s love.

-In Baptism, and it can be seen more clearly in infant Baptism, God freely offers his grace and lovingly establishes a new community.
+In Baptism, God freely offers his grace and lovingly establishes a new community.
 In Holy Communion—often called the Lord’s Supper or the Eucharist—those who come to the table receive in bread and wine the body and blood of their Lord.
-This gift is itself the real presence of God’s forgiveness and mercy, nourishing persons in fellowship with their Lord and with each other.
+This gift is the real presence of God’s forgiveness and mercy, nourishing persons in fellowship with their Lord and with each other.

 Do Lutherans believe in life after death?